 What goes into Neuropsychological Testing?

-Most of our clients undergo neuropsychological testing to receive academic accommodations in school or on standardized tests (SAT, GRE, GMAT, etc.) If you are looking for extra time testing for yourself or your child, click the link below.
+Most of our clients undergo extensive neuropsychological testing to receive academic accommodations in school or on standardized tests (SAT, GRE, GMAT, etc.) If you are looking for extra time testing for yourself or your child, click the link below.

 Learn about extra time testing for the SAT, ACT, GRE, GMAT, etc.